lauramayfox/farm-flip/README.md

 # Deployment

-The site was deployed to GitHub pages - <a href ="https://lauramayfox.github.io/farm-flip/">Live Link</a>
+The site was deployed to GitHub pages - <a href ="https://lauramayfox.github.io/farm-flip/" target="_blank">Live Link</a>

 ## Steps To Deployment
 <ul>